Noeska/illegiblesemantics/projects/proj-2.md

 #### Acknowledgements and References
 I'd like to give a shoutout to everyone who helped me write this guide (you know who you are)!
 Your insights and thoughts were much appreciated!

 I also did my own research, obviously, and read a fair number of interesting -- and odd -- articles and chapters about artists, musicians, and others.
-These are listed [here](#references)
+These are listed [here](#references).

 #### Metal Quiz
 So you think you know your genres and microgenres?
 Do you care to put it to a [test](#quiz)?